 Transport to the Tongariro Crossing

-For those who would prefer to be picked up and dropped off at their accommodation, there are a number of Tongariro Alpine Crossing shuttle services operating from Taupo, Turangi, National Park Village, Whakapapa Village and Ohakune.
-If you are staying somewhere in between, the shuttle services can usually pick you up on the way too.
-Check out Active Outdoor Adventures for an affordable shuttle service.
+For those who would prefer to be picked up and dropped off at their accommodation, there are a number of Tongariro Alpine Crossing shuttle services operating from National Park Village, Whakapapa Village, Turangi, Ohakune, Taupo Taumarunui and, in some cases, even from Auckland or Wellington!

 Never has a place looked so contrasting between seasons.
-You’ll get an array of colours created by volcanic activity during the summer months then all this is blanketed in the snow like icing sugar on a 2287 metre cake!
-All seasons can be extremely rewarding as long as you keep safe.
-The weather can be brutal and what is going on in the car park at the start of the Crossing can be completely different from what is going on 1000 metres higher.
-Be prepared by following the “What to Take” section above.
+You’ll get an array of colours created by volcanic activity during the summer months, then all this is blanketed in the snow like icing sugar on a 2,287m cake!
+All seasons can be extremely rewarding to hike the Tongariro Crossing as long as you keep safe.
+The weather can be brutal and what is going on in the car park at the start of the Crossing can be completely different from what is going on 1,000m/3,200ft higher.

 The track is well marked with poles and signs to follow, as well as formed tracks.
 If the visibility gets too poor to see the next marker, stay where you are until you can see the next marker again.

-Winter in New Zealand runs from June to August, which is a great time to see the Tongariro Crossing in a completely different way.
+Winter in New Zealand runs from June to August (and often creeps into May in late autumn and October in early spring), which is a great time to see the Tongariro Crossing in a completely different way.
 The landscape is completely covered in snow, which particularly makes Mt Ngauruhoe look unreal.
 Saying that, winter is when the Crossing experiences its most extreme weather with snow and blistering winds.
 It’s best to wait for a calm and clear winter’s day to make the most of it.
 Even then, you’ll need specialist equipment like crampons and an ice axe and know how to use them.
-If you are not experienced at hiking in winter alpine conditions, hire a guide with Adrift Outdoors, for your own safety.
+If you are not experienced at hiking in winter alpine conditions, hire a guide with Adrift Tongariro, for your own safety.

 Facilities on the Tongariro Crossing